Mark Felt

-William Mark Felt Sr. (August 17, 1913 – December 18, 2008) was an American law enforcement officer who worked for the Federal Bureau of Investigation (FBI) from 1942 to 1973 and was known for his role in uncovering the Watergate scandal.
-Felt was an FBI special agent who eventually rose to the position of Deputy Director, the Bureau's second-highest-ranking post.
-Felt worked in several FBI field offices prior to his promotion to the Bureau's headquarters.
-In 1980, he was convicted of having violated the civil rights of people thought to be associated with members of the Weather Underground, by ordering FBI agents to break into their homes and search the premises as part of an attempt to prevent bombings.
+William Mark Felt Sr. (August 17, 1913 – December 18, 2008) was an American law enforcement officer who worked for the Federal Bureau of Investigation (FBI) from 1942 to 1973 and was the informant known as "Deep Throat" in the Watergate scandal.

+After working in several FBI field offices and ascending through the ranks, Felt became the bureau's deputy director following J. Edgar Hoover's death in mid-1972.
+While his only superior was on sick leave, he provided two Washington Post reporters information about the Watergate scandal under the pseudonym "Deep Throat".
+He resigned in mid-1973 under suspicions that he was the informant.
+In 1980, he was convicted of having violated the civil rights of people thought to be associated with members of the Weather Underground, having ordered FBI agents to break into their homes and search the premises as part of an attempt to prevent bombings.
 He was ordered to pay a fine, but was pardoned by President Ronald Reagan during his appeal.

-In 2005, at age 91, Felt revealed to Vanity Fair magazine that during his tenure as Deputy Director of the FBI he had been the anonymous source known as "Deep Throat", who provided The Washington Post reporters Bob Woodward and Carl Bernstein with critical information about the Watergate scandal, which ultimately led to the resignation of President Richard Nixon in 1974.
+In 2005, at age 91, Felt revealed to Vanity Fair magazine that during his tenure as Deputy Director of the FBI he was Deep Throat, who provided The Washington Post reporters Bob Woodward and Carl Bernstein critical information about the Watergate scandal, ultimately leading to the resignation of President Richard Nixon in 1974.
 Woodward, who had long vowed not to reveal Deep Throat's identity while the source was still alive, quickly confirmed Felt's claim.
 Though Felt's identity as Deep Throat was suspected, including by Nixon himself, it had generally remained a secret for 30 years.
 Felt finally acknowledged that he was Deep Throat after being persuaded by his daughter to reveal his identity before his death.

-Felt published two memoirs: The FBI Pyramid in 1979 (updated in 2006) and A G-Man's Life, written with John O'Connor in 2006.
+Felt published a memoir, The FBI Pyramid (1979), which was updated and republished as A G-Man's Life, with John O'Connor, in 2006.
 In 2012, the FBI released Felt's personnel file covering the period from 1941 to 1978.
 The agency also released files pertaining to an extortion threat made against Felt in 1956.